daniel-lanciana/rant/angularjs.md

 ## Notes

-* Suited for single-page ADD (API-Driven Development, RESTful backend) apps
+* Suited for single-page ADD (API-Driven Development, REemitSTful backend) apps
 * Not suited to dynamic form creation (expressions evaluated after directives causes binding issues)
 * Lots of automagic in the background -- great when working, PAINFUL when not (wiring, internal state, logs lacking)
 * Verbose -- both Javascript and directives.